 As a result of reports in the news, numerous individuals know lead poisoning can significantly lessen the quality of municipal drinking water.
 Hard water, however non-toxic, can leave a residue on our skin and hair and an aftertaste on our tongues.

-Also, iron can leave unattractive stains in restrooms and smell strongly of metal.
+Also, iron can leave unattractive stains in restrooms and have a strong metallic odor.

-Chemicals like pesticides can contaminate water also.
-An alternate study by Consumer Reports tracked that 85% of Americans are worried about pesticide contaminants in the environment and drinking water.
+Chemicals like pesticides can also contaminate water.
+An alternative study by Consumer Reports found that 85% of Americans are worried about pesticide contaminants in the environment and in drinking water.

 In any case, less obvious contaminants can also influence our drinking water.
 One of these is the chemical known as glyphosate.
-You'll probably not smell or taste glyphosate in your water; however, it will not wipe you out quickly and can impact your health.
+You probably won't smell or taste glyphosate in your water; however, it will not wipe you out quickly and can still impact your health.

 Before going deeper into these health impacts, what is glyphosate?
 Below, you will understand glyphosate and its uses.
-You will also determine how to remove this chemical from your drinking water and a few thoughts for reducing exposure to this contaminant.
+You will also determine how to remove this chemical from your drinking water and get a few thoughts on reducing exposure to this contaminant.

 What is Glyphosate?

 Glyphosate is a herbicide.
-It originated from glycine, one of the 20 amino acids that make up the building blocks of proteins.
+It originated from glycine, one of the 20 amino acids that make up proteins.
 It is commonly used to control broadleaf weeds, grasses, and aquatic plants.
-However, it is not a nonselective herbicide, so it will kill most plants it comes into contact with.
+However, it is not a nonselective herbicide, so it will kill most plants it contacts.

-Numerous U.S. crops are genetically modified organisms (GMOs) that have been changed to be lenient to this herbicide, however, so they can flourish when glyphosate is used.
+Numerous U.S. crops are genetically modified organisms (GMOs) engineered to be tolerant of glyphosate, allowing them to flourish when the herbicide is used.

 Glyphosate is the most widely used herbicide on the planet, and it is far from just an active ingredient in the Monsanto weedkiller known as Roundup.

-Its usage throughout the planet has expanded considerably since the time of its creation during the 1970s.
+Its use around the world has expanded considerably since its creation in the 1970s.

 More than 750 glyphosate products are presently available in the United States.